 As you learn new words, practice saying the tones out loud.
 Watch videos or listen to audio of native speakers using the words you are learning.

-Another challenge with learning Chinese is that many people choose to skip over learning to read and write.
+Another challenge with learning Chinese is that many people choose to skip over learning to read and write, especially for online learners.
 Although this is a good idea if you need to learn Chinese quickly, this is not the best idea in the long run.

 When traveling in China, speaking Chinese will be extremely useful, but not being able to read will seriously hinder you while trying to order food at a restaurant or read signs.
 While visiting and later living in China I discovered that most foreigners living in China could not read or write Chinese.